queryluke/masseffect-5e-data/data/rules/movement-position.md

 ### Breaking Up Your Move
 You can break up your movement on your turn, using some of your speed before and after your action.
-For example, if you have a speed of 10 meters, you can move 4 meters, take your action, and then move 6 meters.
+For example, if you have a speed of <me-distance length="30" />, you can move <me-distance length="10" />, take your action, and then move <me-distance length="20" />.

 #### Moving between Attacks
 If you take an action that includes more than one weapon attack, you can break up your movement even further by moving between those attacks.
-For example, a soldier who can make two attacks with the Extra Attack feature and who has a speed of 10 meters could move 4 meters, make an attack, move 4 meters, and then attack again.
+For example, a soldier who can make two attacks with the Extra Attack feature and who has a speed of <me-distance length="30" /> could move <me-distance length="15" />, make an attack, <me-distance length="15" />, and then attack again.

 #### Using Different Speeds
 If you have more than one speed, such as your walking speed and a flying speed, you can switch back and forth between your speeds during your move.
 Whenever you switch, subtract the distance you've already moved from the new speed.
 The result determines how much farther you can move.
 If the result is 0 or less, you can't use the new speed during the current move.

-For example, if you have a speed of 10 and a flying speed of 20 because you're wearing a jetpack, you could fly 10 meters, then walk 4 meters, and then leap into the air to fly 6 meters more.
+For example, if you have a speed of <me-distance length="30" /> and a flying speed of <me-distance length="60" /> because you're wearing a jetpack, you could fly <me-distance length="20" />, then walk <me-distance length="10" />, and then leap into the air to fly <me-distance length="30" /> more.